Martiless/Alices-Wonderland/README.md

 ![Header and Nav Bar]()
 </details>
 Each page has a Header and Navigation bar section, located at the top of the page.
-The navigation bar consisted of links to a Book A Table page, a Newsletter page, a Login page, a Register page and for authorised users a My Bookings, as well as a Home button that brings the user back to the landing page.
-The landing page can also be reached by clicking on the restaurant logo.
+The navigation bar consisted of links to a link to the About section, the users Account section, the users Shopping Basket and a search bar.
+As well as the shop logo with when click will bring the user back to the home page.
+It also contains a navigation bar that has the categories the user can use to shop the products.

 &nbsp;